-- managing any support for the child internally via the school or college's own pastoral support processes; - completing a Families First Assessment or a Request for Support referral. - a Child Protection Contact for statutory services, for example as the child might be in need, is in need or suffering or likely to suffer significant harm from abuse or neglect.
+- Managing any support for the child internally via the school's own pastoral support processes. - Completing a Families First Assessment or making a request for early help support. - A Child Protection Contact Referral for statutory services, for example as the child might be in need of services, or suffering / likely to suffer significant harm from abuse or neglect.